Experiencing Teamlab Borderless Museum, Azabudai Hills, Tokyo

 Experience Digital Art at Teamlab Borderless Museum in Odaiba, Tokyo Japan, tips on visiting.
 Crystal World

-Teamlab Borderless Exhibits for kids or kid-like adults
+Teamlab Borderless exhibits for kids or kid-like adults

 I had planned to skip the in-museum En Tea House because ¥500 for a cup of tea sounded steep.
 In the end, I was super glad I went because of how interesting and beautiful the interaction was between the tea cups and the blooming digital flowers!
 The tea house is on the second floor of Teamlab Borderless the same floor as the Athletic Forest.